Mary, Princess Royal and Countess of Harewood

 Mary, Princess Royal (Victoria Alexandra Alice Mary; 25 April 1897 – 28 March 1965), was a member of the British royal family.
-She was the only daughter of King George V and Queen Mary, the sister of kings Edward VIII and George VI, and aunt of Elizabeth II.
-In the First World War, she performed charity work in support of servicemen and their families.
-She married Henry Lascelles, Viscount Lascelles (later the 6th Earl of Harewood), in 1922.
-Mary was given the title of Princess Royal in 1932.
-During the Second World War, she was Controller Commandant of the Auxiliary Territorial Service.
-The Princess Royal and the Earl of Harewood had two sons, George Lascelles, 7th Earl of Harewood, and Gerald David Lascelles.
+She was the only daughter of King George V and Queen Mary, the sister of kings Edward VIII and George VI, and the aunt of Queen Elizabeth II.
+During the First World War, she undertook extensive charity work in support of servicemen and their families.
+In 1922, she married Henry Lascelles, Viscount Lascelles (later the 6th Earl of Harewood), and they had two sons, George Lascelles, 7th Earl of Harewood, and Gerald David Lascelles.
+Mary was granted the title Princess Royal in 1932.
+During the Second World War, she served as Controller Commandant of the Auxiliary Territorial Service.